How to Do Payroll in Alabama: What Every Employer Needs to Know

 The state does not have reciprocal agreements with any other state for income tax purposes.
 This means that employees may end up paying double taxes if they live in another state and work in Alabama.

 Some localities in Alabama do levy local taxes.
 This can make your payroll calculations more complex if you are doing them by hand.
 As such, pay close attention to where employees live and work to ensure proper computations.

 Alabama adheres to the federal minimum wage.
 At $7.25 per hour, the minimum wage was last raised in Alabama in 2008.
 Businesses must pay tipped employees at least $2.13 per hour, provided that their tips get them to the hourly minimum wage.
 If not, the company must make up the difference.

 Alabama overtime rules follow the Fair Labor Standards Act (FLSA) requirements.
 Under the FLSA, all employers must pay employees 1.5 times their regular hourly wage for hours worked over 40 in a workweek.

 Alabama has no law requiring employers to pay employees on a certain schedule or at a certain frequency.
-It is best practice, however, to set a regular pay schedule, every other week for example, and stick to it.
+It is best practice, however, to set a regular pay schedule—every other week, for example—and stick to it.

-Alabama does not specify how employees must be paid.
+The state does not specify how employees must be paid.
 The most common forms of payment include:

 If you need help keeping track of your payroll periods, use one of our free pay period calendars.